 verificationStatus: VERIFIED straight away.
 The record retains the verification method (MANUAL) and a timestamp so the bypass is auditable.

 This path is gated by the embedded:externalbankaccount:set-verification scope, and the calling organization must have accepted the relevant disclosures.
 Callers without the scope that send a verification block get back a 403. verification.method: "MICRO_DEPOSIT" is rejected at connect time on every caller — that’s what the three-call flow above is for.
-If your integration needs the manual path, the scope has to be granted by Tesouro; the default for a VSP is the micro-deposit flow.
+If your integration needs the manual path, the scope has to be granted by Tesouro; the default is the micro-deposit flow.